dissemin/dissemin/README.md

-dissemin
+dissem.in
 ================

 Web platform showing the articles written by researchers of an institution.
 It highlights the articles that are not freely available while uploading them would comply with the publisher's policy.

 Data sources:
 * OAI-PMH, through a proxy